 - After that, you should click on auto backup.

-- To finish the process, you should click the “off” option to turn off the backup.
+- To finish the process, click the “off” option to turn off the backup.
 It will switch off the backup.

-As you can see, there is nothing complicated in those processes, but they would significantly reduce the storage that your WhatsApp uses.
+As you can see, there is nothing complicated in those processes, but they would significantly reduce your WhatsApp storage.

 How to fix a failure to load media files in WhatsApp?